 “A sales unit, comprising 10 to 12 people and a unit manager, is a community.
 Google Workspace gives them the tools that they need to communicate effectively with each other, and with their clients, through Gmail, Meet, Calendar, Contacts and Groups.
 It supports them in everything they do."

 Google Workspace boasts seamless integration with your desktop apps.
 And if you’re a sales rep working remotely, this is going to be of paramount importance.

-Sales is a fast-paced discipline, and in the modern age, sales reps must be able to pivot from tool to tool with ease in order to maximize efficiency.
+Sales is a fast-paced discipline, and in the modern age, and sales managers are going to expect their reps to pivot from tool to tool with ease in order to maximize sales productivity.

 According to Salesforce’s State of Sales 2020 report, top-performing sales representatives automate repetitive or time-consuming tasks.

 Yet another benefit of utilizing SaaS tools for efficient sales enablement!

 Salesforce fulfills this need by allowing sales reps to have great insight into customer data, segmenting customers by communication history, campaigns that involve a customer, and even social media behavior.